Avalanche photodiode: Principle of operation

 where L is the space-charge boundary for electrons, and $\alpha$ is the multiplication coefficient for electrons (and holes).
 This coefficient has a strong dependence on the applied electric field strength, temperature, and doping profile.
-Since APD gain varies strongly with the applied reverse bias and temperature, it is necessary to control the reverse voltage to keep a stable gain.
-Avalanche photodiodes therefore are more sensitive compared to other semiconductor photodiodes.
+Since APD gain varies strongly with the applied reverse bias and temperature, it is necessary to closely monitor the reverse voltage to keep a stable gain.

+Geiger mode counting

-If very high gain is needed (105 to 106), detectors related to APDs (single-photon avalanche diodes) can be used and operated with a reverse voltage above a typical APD's breakdown voltage.
+If very high gain is needed (105 to 106), detectors related to APDs called SPADs (single-photon avalanche diodes) can be used and operated with a reverse voltage above a typical APD's breakdown voltage.
 In this case, the photodetector needs to have its signal current limited and quickly diminished.
 Active and passive current-quenching techniques have been used for this purpose.
 SPADs that operate in this high-gain regime are sometimes referred to being in Geiger mode.
 This mode is particularly useful for single-photon detection, provided that the dark count event rate and afterpulsing probability are sufficiently low.